Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Introduction

 \section{Introduction}

 Nonlinear Markov chains are stochastic processes in which the distribution of the process in the next period depends on both the current state of the chain and the current distribution.
-These chains have been extensively studied in various fields, including the McKean–Vlasov process \citep{mckean1966class}, mean-field games \citep{huang2006large,lasry2007mean}), population games \citep{sandholm2010population}, and evolutionary biology \citep{kolokoltsov2010nonlinear}.
-Nonlinear Markov chains with an aggregator are a subclass of nonlinear Markov chains, where the next period's distribution of the process depends on both the current state of the chain and a real-valued function of the current distribution that is called an aggregator.\footnote{The terminology comes from the game theory literature where the distribution of the process represents the distribution of players' states \citep{acemoglu2012,light2022mean}.
-We keep this terminology for the current paper despite the fact that we study general nonlinear Markov chains that are not necessarily related to game theory. } These chains naturally appear in large dynamic economies e.g., the wealth distribution's evolution in heterogeneous-agent macroeconomics models \citep{aiyagari1994} or the industry dynamics' evolution \citep{weintraub2008markov}, and in the evolution of opinion dynamics and other stochastic processes described in \citep{kolokoltsov2010nonlinear}.
+These processes naturally model interacting particle systems and have been extensively studied across various topics in operations, economics, and applied probability, including mean-field games \citep{huang2006large,lasry2007mean,adlakha2013mean}, queueing systems \citep{xu2013supermarket,honnappa2015strategic}, population games \citep{sandholm2010population}, dynamic auctions \citep{iyer2014mean}, nonlinear Monte Carlo algorithms \citep{del2011nonlinear}, stochastic optimization \citep{huaccelerating}, wealth distribution analysis \citep{benhabib2014wealth,ma2020income}, and evolutionary biology \citep{kolokoltsov2010nonlinear}.

+Nonlinear Markov chains with an aggregator are a subclass of nonlinear Markov chains, where the next period's distribution of the process depends on both the current state of the chain and a real-valued function of the current distribution that is called an aggregator.\footnote{The terminology of `aggregator' originates from the game theory and economics literature, where the process's distribution often represents the distribution of players' states, and the aggregator typically corresponds to a summary statistic such as the mean or a price determined by the entire distribution \citep{acemoglu2012, acemoglu2024equilibrium, light2022mean}.
+While this paper studies general nonlinear Markov chains that may not necessarily arise from game theory contexts, we still adopt this terminology.
+Numerous dynamic economic models incorporate an aggregator function, as described in the papers cited above.
+Nonlinear Markov chains equipped with an aggregator, studied in this paper, capture the dynamics of these systems.} These chains naturally arise in various settings within operations and beyond.
+For instance, in inventory systems, the aggregator summarizes inventory levels across retailers, influencing replenishment and pricing decisions.
+In queueing systems, the aggregator can represent expected waiting times, affecting customer arrival behavior.
+In large dynamic economies, such as those modeling wealth distribution in heterogeneous-agent settings \citep{aiyagari1994} or industry dynamics \citep{weintraub2008markov}, aggregators represent key economic variables like interest rates or equilibrium prices.
+Additionally, nonlinear Markov chains with an aggregator appear in models of opinion dynamics and other stochastic processes described in \cite{kolokoltsov2010nonlinear}.